 - Combine with sugar for a treat or confectionary creation.

-I have a very detailed post on Cooking With Cannabis Concentrates for more information on dosage, handling sticky concentrates and such.
+I have a detailed post on Cooking With Cannabis Concentrates for more dosage information, handling sticky concentrates, etc.

 This Is The Way

-There are so many ridiculously expensive pieces of equipment out there that can be fun, but with a little bit of knowledge and planning they are completely unnecessary.
-This is easily the best possible way to the most economical, personalized, incredible edible.
+There are so many costly pieces of equipment that can be fun, but with some knowledge and planning, they are entirely unnecessary.
+This is the best way to find the most economical, personalized, incredible edible.

 If you have any questions hop in the FB group IchiBan’s Extraction Lounge and get involved.